 In 2007, new plans began to emerge for a massive mine near the headwaters of the Frieda River, a tributary of the Sepik.
 In 2014, Australia-based but Chinese-owned PanAust Limited acquired a majority stake in the project.
 As PanAust worked its way through the regulatory process in Papua New Guinea, opposition to the mine grew.
 Peni said opponents of the mine are worried about the destruction of forest, predicted “shifts” to the waterways, and the prospect of a toxic chemical legacy likely to outlive their children’s children.
 They’ve also voiced concerns that the environmental impact statement (EIS) released publicly nearly a year after it was completed had gaps as wide as the maw the mine would leave in the region’s expansive forests.

 In 2020, a team of 10 United Nations special rapporteurs carried out their own analysis of the project and the EIS.
 They then sent copies of the letter to the Australian, Chinese and Papua New Guinean governments, along with PanAust’s local subsidiary that owns the mining project, Frieda River Limited.

-The report’s authors cited evidence that the development of the mine thus far seems “to disregard the human rights of those affected.”
+The report’s authors cited allegations that the development of the mine thus far seems “to disregard the human rights of those affected.”

 “We note that given the nature of the project it could undermine the rights of Sepik children to life, health, culture, and a healthy environment, including the rights of unborn generations,” they added.